zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/on-demand/snaps-annotations.md

 This document will show you how to take a snapshot of a volume using Portworx and use that snapshot as the volume for a new pod.

 {{<info>}}
-The suggested way to manage snapshots on Kuberenetes is now to use STORK.
-Instructions for using STORK to manage snapshots can be found
+The suggested way to manage snapshots on Kuberenetes is now to use Stork.
+Instructions for using Stork to manage snapshots can be found
 [here](/portworx-install-with-kubernetes/storage-operations/create-snapshots)
 {{</info>}}